4.0 Outside Areas

 Any separate buildings will need their own attention, a lot boiling down to a good tidy-up and basic sweep and wipe of areas.
 Watch out for dust blowing everywhere, any unusual chemicals or items being identified, and suitable clothing and PPE.

 These can easily be just placed aside after use and unfortunately not correctly cleaned for next time.
 Therefore always first check if they are beyond redemption, with solid remnants and even rust on parts that simply require a whole new BBQ.

 Otherwise ensure the cooking utensils are correctly cleaned back in the kitchen as per other food items, and the main barbeque is emptied and cleared after it has cooled down, with the main cooking grill then requiring special attention.

 4.6 Grass & Planted Areas

 Generally these are separate areas carried out by a gardener or landscaper, but there can be light duties that a cleaner can complete as part of general housekeeping duties.
-These can include watering plants, basic litter and leaf picking, and light duties such as mowing the grass and some weeding of bed of pots.
+These can include watering plants, basic litter and leaf picking, and light duties such as mowing the grass and some weeding of beds or pots.